United States v. Khalid Sheikh Mohammed

 United States v.
-Khalid Sheikh Mohammed, et al. is the trial of five alleged Al-Qaeda members for aiding the September 11, 2001 attacks.
-Charges were announced by Brigadier General Thomas W. Hartmann on February 11, 2008 at a press conference hosted by the Pentagon.
-The men charged are Khalid Sheikh Mohammed, Walid bin Attash, Ramzi bin al-Shibh, Ammar al-Baluchi, and Mustafa Ahmad al Hawsawi.
+Khalid Sheikh Mohammed, et al. or KSM II is a trial of five alleged al-Qaeda members accused of orchestrating the September 11, 2001, attacks.
+Charges were announced by Brigadier General Thomas W. Hartmann on February 11, 2008, at a press conference hosted by the Pentagon.
+The accused are Khalid Sheikh Mohammed, Walid bin Attash, Ramzi bin al-Shibh, Ammar al-Baluchi and Mustafa al-Hawsawi.
+The trial for Ramzi bin al-Shibh is formally separate.

+The trial is held in front of a U.S. military commission court at the Expeditionary Legal Complex in Guantanamo Bay, Cuba.
+In 2009 the case was planned to be transferred to a civilian court of the Southern District of New York, which was effectively prevented by an Act created by Congress and signed by President Obama in 2011.
+The pretrial proceedings started in Guantanamo Bay on May 5, 2012.

+As of spring 2025, the pretrial proceedings are ongoing.

 Charges

-The five men are charged under the military commission system, as established by Congress under the Military Commissions Act of 2006.
+The five individuals are charged under the military commission system, as established by Congress under the Military Commissions Act of 2006.
 The charges, which were brought in 2011, are the following: attacking civilians, attacking civilian objects, intentionally causing serious bodily injury, murder in violation of the law of war, destruction of property in violation of the law of war, hijacking or hazarding a vessel or aircraft, terrorism, and providing material support for terrorism.
-If convicted, the men may face the death penalty.
+If convicted, they may face the death penalty.

-The murder charge involves 2,973 individual counts of murder – one for each person killed in the 9/11 attacks.
+The murder charge involves 2,977 individual counts of murder – one for each person killed in the 9/11 attacks (not including the terrorists that orchestrated the attacks).